Tuntufye4/mw_info/README.md

 # mw_info

-A Python library providing detailed information about Malawi’s districts along with currency conversion based on Malawi Kwacha (MWK).
+A Python library to access structured data about Malawi’s districts, currency exchange rates, and agriculture (crops and fish species).

 ---

 ## Features

-- Retrieve detailed info on all 28 districts of Malawi
+- Query detailed district information (population, geography, climate, languages, etc.)
+- Currency conversion based on Malawi Kwacha with multiple foreign currencies
-- Query district data by district name or region
+- Query agricultural data by Chichewa, English, or scientific names for crops and fish species
-- Get specific fields like population, climate, languages, elevation, etc.
-- Convert MWK to multiple foreign currencies and vice versa using exchange rates loaded from YAML
-- Easy to extend with updated district or currency data

 ---